fanoframework/fanoframework.github.io/deployment/load-balancer-setup/index.md

 <h1 class="major">Deploy Fano application with Apache load balancer module</h1>

-Apache provides reverse proxy load balancer to distribute load to one or more application servers with goal to improve performance and scalability.
+Apache provides reverse proxy load balancer to distribute load to one or more application instances.
+When one application is unable to handle request, load balancer distributes load to other application instance thus improving performance, availability and scalability.

 ## Requirement